GhostDragon420/Sync-Shell-PowerShell-Edition/README.md

 ## 🛡️ Legal

 © 2025 Jon Merriman / Juggalospsyco420 — All Rights Reserved
-This module is part of the Sync-First Gate framework.
+This module is part of Sync-First Essentials, built on the Sync-First Gate framework.